Meta-AF: Meta-Learning for Adaptive Filters: Proposed Method

 \subsection{Optimizee Architecture \& Loss}

-The optimizee, or the AF loss $\L$ that is optimized via~\eref{eq:update} is a function of the generalized filter or architecture $h_\theta(\cdot)$.
-The generalized filter can be any reasonable differentiable filtering operator such as time-domain FIR filters, lattice FIR filters, non-linear filters, frequency-domain filters, multi-delayed block frequency domain filters~\cite{soo1990multidelay}, etc. Similarly, the AF loss can be any reasonable differentiable loss such as the MSE, ISE, WSE, a regularized loss, negative log-likelihood, mutual information, etc. For our work, we focus on single- and multi-channel multi-frame linear block frequency-domain filters $h_\theta$ applied via OLS or OLA with parameters $\theta_{\freq}[\frame] = \{\w_{\freq}[\frame] \in \mathbb{C}^{M \times B} \}$ with $M$ channels and $B$ buffered frames per frequency $\freq$.
-We also set the AF loss $\L[\frame]$ to be the MSE over a single frame unless otherwise stated.
-Note, the MSE and typical AF losses do not need explicit train-time supervisory signals and thus can be considered self-supervised.
+The optimizee, or the AF loss $\L$ that is optimized via~\eref{eq:update} is a function of the filter or architecture $h_\btheta(\cdot)$.
+The filter can be any reasonable differentiable filtering operator such as time-domain FIR filters, lattice FIR filters, non-linear filters, FD filters, multi-delayed block FD filters~\cite{soo1990multidelay}, etc. Similarly, the AF loss can be any reasonable differentiable loss such as the MSE, ISE, WSE, a regularized loss, negative log-likelihood, mutual information, etc. For our work, we focus on single- and multi-channel multi-frame linear block FD filters $h_\btheta$ applied via OLS or OLA with parameters $\btheta_{\freq}[\frame] = \{\w_{\freq}[\frame] \in \mathbb{C}^{BM} \}$ with $B$ buffered frames and $M$ channels per frequency $\freq$.
+We also set the FDAF loss $\L[\frame]$ to be the ISE via~\eref{eq:ise} with gradient computed with respect to $\w_{\freq}[\frame]^{\H}$ as $\grad_{\freq}[\frame] = \u_{\freq}[\frame](y_{\freq\mic}[\frame] - d_{\freq\mic}[\frame])^*$.